pinksheep

 Before Pinksheep, Nick founded and scaled a sportstech SaaS in Australia to 50,000 user profiles.
 That matters because Pinksheep is built by an operator who has already shipped, scaled, and supported a real software product.

-Runs a tech consultancy for SMBs
+Runs a tech consultancy for growing companies

-Nick also runs a tech consultancy working with SMBs on their stacks, automation, AI, agents, and risk.
+Nick also runs a tech consultancy working with companies on their stacks, automation, AI, agents, and risk.
 The same problems kept surfacing across engagements: brittle automation, AI that could not be trusted on live data, agents without approvals or audit trails, and tech stack risk no one was tracking.
 Pinksheep was built to answer those problems directly.

 Say what you want done